 Elizabeth Mosier is the author of The Playgroup (part of GemmaMedia’s “Open Door” series to promote adult literacy), a novel, My Life as a Girl (Random House), and numerous stories, articles, essays, and reviews.
 Her work has appeared most recently in 50 Women Over Fifty: A Celebration of Established and Emerging Women Writers, 1966: A Journal of Creative Nonfiction, The Journal of Compressed Creative Arts, The HerStories “Voices” project, The Dock: Hayden’s Ferry Review, Cleaver, Creative Nonfiction, and The Philadelphia Inquirer.
-Her essay, “Believers,” was selected as notable in The Best American Essays 2015.
+“Believers,” based on her seven years volunteering as a technician at Philadelphia’s Independence National Park Archaeology Laboratory, was selected as notable in The Best American Essays 2015.
 “The U-Curve,” her column on midlife, is regularly featured in the Bryn Mawr Alumnae Bulletin.
 A graduate of Bryn Mawr College and the MFA Program for Writers at Warren Wilson College, she has twice been named a finalist by the Pew Fellowships in the Arts, has received fellowships from The Millay Colony for the Arts and the Pennsylvania Council on the Arts, and a work-study scholarship to the Bread Loaf Writers’ Conference.
-A seven-year volunteer technician for the Independence National Park Archaeology Laboratory, she is at work on a collection of essays on archaeology, memory, and home.
+In 2016, she was chosen as a participating artist in the “Religion, Spirituality and the Arts” seminar co-sponsored by Butler University and the Christian Theological Seminary in Indianapolis.